microsoft/react-native-windows-samples/docs/config.md

 ## projectConfig

-`react-native config` will generate the following JSON for app projects that have a windows implementation, as a target for auto-linking.
-This is done heurestically, so if the result isn't quite correct, app developers can provide a manual override file: `react-native.config.js`.
+`react-native config` will generate the following JSON for app projects that have a Windows implementation, as a target for auto-linking.
+This is done heuristically, so if the result isn't quite correct, app developers can provide a manual override file: `react-native.config.js`.

 ### Schema: